Dr. William Benjamin Martz, Jr.:

-She is creating a project for her students for Fall 2017 semester, which involves establishing a marketing plan for an campus organization or local business.
+She is created a project for her students for the Fall 2017 semester, which involved establishing a marketing plan for an campus organization or local business.

 In February 2018, Dr. Scott plans to attend the CFP Board Program Director conference in D.C.
 She looks forward to working with colleagues in promoting and developing the CFP Program at Shepherd University.

 Dr. Lynch spent Summer 2017 moving from New Hampshire to Shepherd University.